Verified: July 2026.

 - Highest education diploma

-- Driver''s license (if any — increases pay grade)
+- Driver''s license (raises pay grade)

-- Marriage certificate + spouse passport (only if applying with family)
+- Marriage certificate + spouse passport — only if applying with family

 - Notarized Russian translation of the passport (can be done in Moscow on Day 2)